Reuse your features: unifying retrieval and feature-metric alignment: Experiments

 \textbf{Baselines} We compare against two groups of methods: Feature Matching (FM) and Unified methods.

-For Feature Matching, we consider methods for matching between two images, where the image retrieval is given as external prior.
-In this group we found the state-of-the-art methods for local matching as D2-Net \cite{dusmanu2019d2} or the toolbox hloc \cite{sarlin2019coarse, sarlin2020superglue}, which uses SuperPoint \cite{detone2018superpoint} and SuperGlue \cite{sarlin2020superglue}.
-We also compare against PixLoc \cite{sarlin2021back}, which performs feature-metric optimization, and S2DNet \cite{germain2020s2dnet}, a matching system for sparse-to-dense matching.
+For Feature Matching, we consider methods for matching between two images, where the retrieval is given by an external IR network, typically NetVLAD.
+In FM, we find the state-of-the-art methods for local matching as D2-Net \cite{dusmanu2019d2} or the toolbox hloc \cite{sarlin2019coarse, sarlin2020superglue}, which uses SuperPoint \cite{detone2018superpoint} and SuperGlue \cite{sarlin2020superglue}.
+We also compare against PixLoc \cite{sarlin2021back}, which performs feature-metric optimization, and S2DNet \cite{germain2020s2dnet}, a learned matching system for sparse-to-dense matching.

-In the Unified methods, we consider methods able to perform retrieval and recover a 6DoF pose with a single network.
-Here we found S2DHM \cite{germain2019sparse}, which performs sparse-to-dense matching with an encoder trained for retrieval in a subset of RobotCar Seasons and HF-Net \cite{sarlin2019coarse}, a pipeline that distilled knowledge from NetVLAD \cite{arandjelovic2016netvlad} and SuperPoint \cite{detone2018superpoint} in a compact network.
-UR2KiD\cite{yang2020ur2kid} is also considered, as it is able to perform retrieval and local matching while only being trained with image to image matches but not in image to map matches.
+In the Unified methods, we consider methods able to perform retrieval and camera pose estimation with a single network.
+Here we found S2DHM \cite{germain2019sparse}, which performs sparse-to-dense matching with an encoder trained for retrieval in a subset of RobotCar Seasons or Extended CMU.
+HF-Net \cite{sarlin2019coarse} proposes a pipeline that distilles knowledge from NetVLAD \cite{arandjelovic2016netvlad} and SuperPoint \cite{detone2018superpoint} in a compact network.
+UR2KiD\cite{yang2020ur2kid} is able to perform retrieval and local matching while only being trained with image-level labels (no keypoints needed).